gomathimurthi199930/GitHub_SQL-Project/README.md

 - Data Cleaning: Used Python in Google Colab to clean and preprocess the data.
 - Data Upload: Imported the cleaned data into SQL Server using import tools.
 - Data Analysis: Executed SQL queries to analyze weather parameters such as temperature, humidity, wind speed, and visibility.

+## Project Insights
+- Monthly trends in temperature and humidity were identified using SQL queries.
+- Extreme weather days (hottest, coldest, and lowest visibility) were effectively detected.
+- Weather conditions were analyzed to find their effect on temperature and visibility.
+- Discovered a moderate correlation between temperature and humidity levels.
+- Cleaned data and structured storage in SQL Server enabled fast and accurate analysis.